 Open cone/Photo credit: Oregon State University Dept. of Horticulture

-Moreover, depending on what has occurred in nature over time, the type of cone may shift from one to the other.
+And depending on what has occurred in nature over time, the cone may shift from one type to the other.

 ALL FIRED UP OVER SEROTINOUS CONES